-We refer to Chapter 1 of [49] for an 8 page, approximately 50 entries set of concept definitions such as the above.
+We refer to Chapter 1 of [48] for an 8 page, approximately 50 entries set of concept definitions such as the above.

-We refer to the 'Method' index, Sect.
+We refer to the Method index, Sect.
 D.3 on page 204.

-In this tutorial we shall use the formal specification language, RSL, the RAISE Specification Language, RSL [84] - and we shall notably rely on RSL's adaptation of CSP, Tony Hoare's Communicating Sequential Processes [100]; and we shall propagate a definitive method for the study and description of domains.
+In this primer we shall use the formal specification language, RSL, the RAISE Specification Language, RSL [87] - and we shall notably rely on RSL's adaptation of CSP, Tony Hoare's Communicating Sequential Processes [103]; and we shall propagate a definitive method for the study and description of domains.